-In case of existing units, additional credit facilities in the form of term loan or renewal of working capital facilities can be covered as and when the facilities are extended, provided no collateral security and/ or third party guarantee is obtained.Under the "Hybrid Security" product, the MLIs will be allowed to obtain collateral security for a part of the credit facility, whereas the remaining part of the credit facility, up to a maximum of 200 lakh, can be covered under Credit Guarantee Scheme of CGTMSE.
-CGTMSE will, however, have pari-passu charge on the primary security as well as on the collateral security provided by the borrower for the credit facility.
+Yes, existing credit facilities can be covered provided the credit facility was not restructured / remained in SMA2 status in last 1 year from the date of submission of application.
+In case, collateral security obtained, the unsecured portion can be covered under “Hybrid Security” product where the MLIs is allowed to obtain collateral security for a part of the credit facility, whereas the remaining part of the credit facility, up to a maximum of 500 lakh, can be covered under Credit Guarantee Scheme of CGTMSE.

 6. Is it necessary that a borrower to be eligible should obtain all the required credit facilities from a single institution?

 Credit facilities can be extended by more than one bank and/or financial institution jointly and/or separately to eligible borrower up to a maximum limit of 500 lakh per borrower subject to ceiling amount of individual MLI or such amount as may be specified by the Trust.
 However, sharing of securities will not be permitted.